 Read the text file - I cannot stress how important this is...I know it's uncommon to require it, but if you don't read it you won't have a clue what's happening when you start, or what anything does etc.

 This is not a classic-style mod - it has a world, a story, and the first 2 maps in particular are designed to set the scene etc. so don't worry about them.
 The gameplay is a bit different too...weapons, keys & puzzle items have to be found, rather than just being put in front of you.
-Features such as jumping, crouching and even trading will be required to progress, along with the odd puzzle but there's no obscure switch hunts.
+Features such as jumping, crouching and even trading will be required to progress, along with the occasional puzzle (both traditional keys/items and completely new ones).
 There are help features available if you get stuck, but try not to use them before that point.